wsyyc/CONTINUED_doc/docs/source/Tutorial2 Annotating.md

 ```

-### We next utilize kde to clustering all m/z
+### Step3: We next utilize kde to clustering all m/z

 ```python
 mass_index_group = Group_Mass(mass, lipid, small_mol, mass_cutoff)
 mass_clustered = Clustering_Mass_by_KDE(mass_index_group, lipid, small_mol, mass_cutoff)
 ```

-## Finally we can generate the file 'colon_cancer_desi_.clustered_mass.table.with.anno.txt' that recoded the annotation information for all m/z across all samples
+### Step4: we can generate the file 'colon_cancer_desi_.clustered_mass.table.with.anno.txt' that recoded the annotation information for all m/z across all samples

 ```python
 Print_Clustered_Mass_By_Sample(mass_clustered, mass_sample, lipid, small_mol, output_prefix)
 ```

-### Each row represents an LC-MS annotated metabolite, each column represents a sample, and each cell indicates whether an m/z value in that sample has been annotated as the corresponding metabolite.
+#### Each row represents an LC-MS annotated metabolite, each column represents a sample, and each cell indicates whether an m/z value in that sample has been annotated as the corresponding metabolite.
 If it has, the cell value is the m/z for that sample; if not, the cell value is NaN.

 ```python